SAP/spartacus-docs/_pages/ccp/configurable-products-integration.md

 Note that at runtime, most of the libary is loaded lazily when the configurator is first loaded.
 This is done for performance reasons.

+## Extending Spartacus for Configurable Products Integration

+No special extensibility is available for this feature.

 ## Features Currently Not Supported for Configurable Products

 - [Save for Later and Selective Cart](#save-for-later-and-selective-cart)